 Fillings act as a barrier, preventing bacteria from reaching the inner parts of the tooth.
 If bacteria reach the inner parts of the tooth, they can cause more extensive decay and potential tooth loss.

-Fillings primarily repair the damage to the tooth caused due to cavities, preventing misalignment of the tooth structure.
+Fillings restore the lost tooth structure caused by decay, helping maintain proper tooth shape and function, but they do not influence tooth alignment.
 Restoring the tooth’s original shape and strength allows normal chewing and biting of foods.

 A dental filling not only prevents further tooth decay but also prevents the decay of nearby teeth, reducing the risk of gum disease.
 Proper dental fillings improve the overall oral health.